RVelez97/Sinusbot-Script-TS3Clock-Alerts/README.md

 # Sinusbot-Script-TS3Clock-Alerts
+Features:
+- Show the hour in a room.
-An script for showing hour at a room and  configure times for sending alerts to all the users at ts3 server.
+- Alerts (pokes) at configured times to all the users in the server.
+- Alerts (pokes) with configurable anticipation time.

+Instalation:
+Just download the .js script, go to the SINUSBOT folder container, enter to the scripts folder and paste there the field.

+Important!: Your bot must have powers for edit rooms